PilHliP211/Todoer/docs/epics/epic-06-completions/overview.md

 - `Completion`: `id`, `taskId`, `userId`, `taskListId`, `completedAt`, `pointsAwarded`, `createdAt`.
 Unique `(taskId, userId)`.
 - Totals can be derived via aggregation; cached totals optional but not required for v1.

-## Risks / Questions
+## Decisions
-- Manual adjustments to points?
-(Not in scope for v1; if added, must be audited.)
+- Manual point adjustments/backdating not allowed in v1.
-- Should completions allow backdating?
-(Recommend: use server time only in v1.)
+- Completion timestamps use server time only (no client-provided backdating).